 Eleanor Roosevelt said it best – “You gain strength, courage, and confidence by every experience in which you really stop to look fear in the face.”

-If you’re not gaining strength, courage, and confidence regularly at your work, it’s time for a career change.
+If you’re not gaining strength, courage, and confidence regularly at your work, those are clear signs that it’s time for a career change.

-Reason 2 – You’re struggling to find what impact you make
+Reason 2 – You’re struggling to find the impact you make

 We all want to make a difference.
-Whether that difference is on a personal, industry, or global level makes no difference; having evidence that what you do matters is a sure-fire way feel satisfied in life.
+Whether that difference is on a personal, industry, or global level makes no difference; having evidence that what you do matters is a surefire way to feel satisfied in life.

-It doesn’t even rely on your role in life – everyone can enjoy this feeling; from the waiter who remembers a regular customer’s birthday to the CEO who donated a % of the company’s income for charitable endeavours.
+It doesn’t even rely on your role in life – everyone can enjoy this feeling; from the waiter who remembers a regular customer’s birthday to the CEO who changes the company’s reporting style to keep the social and environmental impact in mind.
 It’s not limited to your role.

-Many of these opportunities to make an impact are subtle, but they’re there, and incorporating them into your work life boosts happiness (not to mention that ‘going the extra mile’ spirit often catches the eye of the higher ups).
+Many of these opportunities to make an impact are subtle, but they’re there, and incorporating them into your work life boosts happiness (not to mention that the ‘going the extra mile’ spirit often catches the eye of the higher-ups).

 If you’re really unable to find any way your role makes a positive impact on the world then it’s definitely time for a change.

-Reason 3 – colleagues of the same tenure have been promoted or left
+Reason 3 – Colleagues of the same tenure have been promoted or have left

-Seeing your friends and colleagues leave for a better role is never an easy feeling – especially when your own next step on the road to success isn’t clear.
+Seeing your friends and colleagues leave for a better role is never a pleasant feeling – especially when your own next step on the road to success isn’t clear.

-It’s natural that colleagues will come and go, and it’s important to be happy for their progression.
+It’s natural that colleagues will come and go, and it’s important to be happy for their progress.

-The red flag here is when you’re seeing the colleagues who joined around the same time or after you reaching higher positions or leaving for better jobs.
+The red flag here is when you’re seeing colleagues who joined around the same time or after you leave for places you want to be.

 If you’re entirely satisfied in your role then this is no problem.
 However, if this causes you grief, it might be a little voice inside telling you that it’s time you looked for the next step as well.

-Ask yourself, could you have gone for that promotion, or job opportunity that your colleague just left for?
+Could you have gone for that promotion or job opportunity that your colleague just left for?

 Reason 4 – You see no room for growth